PazzledLabs/Atomic/README.md

 The game is very addictive puzzle and a good brain teaser which can easily hijack you for long hours.
 An intelligent strategy is to concentrate and think before every move.

+If you are bored and looking for a challenging puzzle then you have come to the right place.
+Go ahead, install and enjoy the game as much as we do at Pazzled Labs.
+Please rate us at Google Play if you like us.

+The game can be downloaded from https://play.google.com/store/apps/details?id=pazzled.game.atomic.

 Game Rules:
 ----------